-Team GB’s Men’s and Women’s 470 dinghy teams both claimed a place on their respective podiums yesterday and brought Britain’s 2012 Olympic Sailing medal haul to five.
+Team GB’s Men’s and Women’s 470 dinghy teams both claimed a place on their respective podiums yesterday and brought Britain’s 2012 Olympic Sailing medal haul

 The duo put on a brave fight in the first medal race of the day but their hopes of gold slipped away after they had to take a penalty turn for pumping the sails in the light winds.

 The duo, who are both from Weston, had been guaranteed at least silver going into yesterday’s final double-point race.

 After crossing the finishing line in front of thousands of spectators on the Nothe and along the shoreline, they celebrated sailing ‘the regatta of their lives’ by jumping into the sea with their

 Meanwhile Weymouth’s World Champion women’s dinghy sailors Hannah Mills and Saskia Clark made history when they